RogaLabs/RestFactory/README.md

 #RestFactory

-RestFactory is an simplifier for HTTP requests , the main objectiv is remove retrofit setup of your application for an library.
+RestFactory is an simplifier for HTTP requests , the main objective is remove retrofit setup of your application for an library.

 ## Usage